JosePedroDias/inkdoc/README.md

 * **markupFile**                        (String)   - file name to use to write the generated markup.
 Defaults to `docs.html`
 * **template**                          (String)   - name of template to use.
 Default is `single-page`
 * **title**                             (String)   - project title.
 Default is `Documentation`
+* **sortChildren**                      (Boolean)  - if true, modules, classes/namespaces, functions and attributes are sorted alphabetically.
+If not, they appear in the order they're processed.
+Default is `true`
 * **ommitPrivates**                     (Boolean)  - if true, functions and attributes tagged @private will not appear on the generated markup.
 Default is `true`
 * **treatUnderscorePrefixesAsPrivates** (Boolean)  - if true, functions and attributes prefixed with _ will be treated as privates too.
 Default is `true`
 * **skipJSON**                          (Boolean)  - if true, the extracted metadata won't be persisted to file.
 Default is `false`